The Leader Building - 1912

 1750 Euclid Avenue, Cleveland

-This structure is currently under construction at the site of the former headquarters of the Jewish Federation of Cleveland, designed by notable architect Edward Durrell Stone.
-Upon completion, this building will contain 240 residential units.
+This structure was built on the site of the former headquarters of the Jewish Federation of Cleveland, designed by notable architect Edward Durrell Stone.
+This building contains 240 residential units and features a brick facade.

 Crown Centre - 1990